C0k3/commandments/README.md

 IN PROGRESS

 Gitflow - feature branches.
-Apprval process.
+Approval process.
 2 halves of the same coin.
 GitHub will enforce reviews before merges.
 One branch will be called main - upstream/master.

 Atlassian strategies of branching.